 —Richard P. Feynman

-Arguing from consequences is speaking for or against the validity of a proposition by appealing to the consequences of accepting or rejecting it.
+Arguing from consequences is speaking for or against the truth of a statement by appealing to the consequences of accepting or rejecting it.
 Just because a proposition leads to some unfavorable result does not mean that it is false.
 Similarly, just because a proposition has good consequences does not all of a sudden make it true.
 As David Hackett Fischer puts it, “it does not follow, that a quality which attaches to an effect is transferable to the cause.”

 In the case of good consequences, an argument may appeal to an audience's hopes, which at times take the form of wishful thinking.
 In the case of bad consequences, such an argument may instead appeal to an audience's fears.
 For example, take Dostoevsky's line, “If God does not exist, then everything is permitted.”
 Discussions of objective morality aside, the appeal to the apparent grim consequences of a purely materialistic world says nothing about whether or not the antecedent is true.